ebonat/oop_ml_projects/README.md

-# oop_ml_projects
+# Simple OOP Design for Machine Learning Projects
-oop implementation for machine learing projects
+The